Terminal

 2008:

-• Alison Kearney: Put Something in To Take Something Out and Other Recent Works at The KZNSA Gallery, Durban, April- May 2008.
+• Alison Kearney: Put Something in to Take Something Out and Other Recent Works, The KZNSA Gallery, Durban, April- May 2008.

 • Alison Kearney: Offerings, the Goodman Gallery, Johannesburg, January- February 2008.